 I first became familiar with the ‘black love’ term when the Obamas became the first family of the US.
 I didn’t fully understand the need to have a specific term to describe a black couple.
 The Obamas and the Carters have become the gold standard of black relationships in the US.

 Maybe that’s because of the preoccupation with social media and the need to find role models that we can identify with.
 This creates a certain amount of pressure to adhere to a society-approved relationship model as well as completely undermining those relationships that exists outside of the spotlight and have managed to thrive.

 I’d like to say that I always liked being black, but I’d be lying.
 I’d like to say that I always liked being dark-skinned but I’d be lying.

 Spirituality and mental health are very much related, but together they make many people uncomfortable and maybe even, confrontational.
 There is the age-old issue of therapists not wanting to work with clients who are of different faiths.
-There is the issue of therapists not wanting to work with clients whose lifestyles differ from their religious beliefs.
+We’ve heard of therapists not wanting to work with clients whose lifestyles differ from their religious beliefs.
 There are clients who do not want to work with therapists who are not of their cultural and religious beliefs.
-There are, of course, counselors who involve the clients’ faith in their therapy.
+And of course, counselors who involve the clients’ faith in their therapy.
 I belong to the latter group.
-If a client wants to discuss their religious and spiritual beliefs, I am very much comfortable with that discussion.
-If the client’s faith is unfamiliar to me, well then, it’s my job to do research to get to know that belief, and also to listen to the client’s experiences of that belief.